atitsbest/resume/CV.md

 ### Doppelmayr

 - Headed a project to simulate big industrial facilities.
-Delivered the working software after multiple tries from other companies.
+Delivered the working software after other companies failed.

 ### Intersport